0xSMW/grok3-pro/README.md

 pnpm start -- --model xai:grok-3-mini
 ```

+Run without flags to launch an interactive menu for selecting the model(s) to benchmark and the evaluator model.
 Use `--evaluator` to choose which model scores the answers and `--prompts` to load a custom prompts file.

 ---